Hi! I’m Arianna, an Italian who has been living in the UK since October 2019. Bristol first and now, Edinburgh, Scotland's capital city.

 If you know what you’re doing, my advice is to start looking for jobs a few days before moving to Edinburgh (unless you want to take some free time to settle in).
 This will give you some kind of relief and sense of stability, too.

 The best platform to use for job seekers is probably Indeed.
-On this platform, you just need to create a profile, upload your cv, filter your search, and send lots of applications!
+On this platform, you just need to create a profile, upload your CV, filter your search, and send lots of applications!
 From there, you'll just wait for the responses and plan your interviews!
 Done!

-The job market for the hospitality sector in Edinburgh is in great urge for workers, so even if it’s not your field, your biggest dream, or you don’t have any experience, it's still a good way to get you started with a salary.
+The job market for the hospitality sector in Edinburgh is in great demand for workers, so even if it’s not your field, your biggest dream, or you don’t have any experience, it's still a good way to get you started with a salary.
 Don’t be shy!

 What I really appreciate about working in the UK is the transparency of things, great contracts, and good pay.